Finland and Sweden can join the US-led military bloc within a few months, sources tell The Times

-A senior US official claimed that the Russian offensive in Ukraine was “a massive strategic blunder for [Russia’s President Vladimir] Putin “because it made Helsinki and Stockholm question their policy of not joining any military alliances.
+A senior US official claimed that the Russian offensive in Ukraine was “a massive strategic blunder for [Russia’s President Vladimir] Putin “ because it made Helsinki and Stockholm question their policy of not joining any military alliances.

-“I do not exclude NATO membership in any way,” her Swedish counterpart Magdalena Andersson pointed out at the end of March.
+“I do not exclude NATO membership in any way,” pointed out her Swedish counterpart Magdalena Andersson at the end of March.

 Both Helsinki and Stockholm have announced that they are now conducting reviews of their security policy.
 The Finnish review is expected to be completed in mid-April and the Swedish one at the end of May.

 Finland’s Foreign Minister had previously suggested that if the country eventually decides to join the bloc, it could take between four and 12 months for the parliaments of the 30 NATO member states to officially approve the bid.

 However, NATO Secretary General Jens Stoltenberg insisted “The very decision to welcome Finland to NATO can be made very quickly and then it is a formal process in the capitals or parliaments to ratify it.”